Advanced Vocab Words - Set 8 Flashcards

 76

-# Fill in the blank with the most appropriate vocabulary word.
-He had a \_\_\_\_\_\_ about lying to his friend. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: He had a \_\_\_\_\_\_ about lying to his friend. ## Footnote ***Hint:*** *Starts with "s" and means "a moral hesitation".*

 scruple ## Footnote *scruple (**skrew**-pull)* n. an ethical or moral concern v. to hesitate on moral grounds